dji-sdk/Mobile-SDK-Doc/source/application-development-workflow/workflow-testing.md

 The DJI Assistant 2 tool is built specifically for SDK developers and can initialize, terminate and provide visualization of the aircraft simulator running in the Flight Controller of the DJI aircraft.
 DJI Assistant 2 connects to the aircraft through USB.

-* Supported DJI Products: Phantom 4, Mavic Pro and Matrice series.
+* Supported DJI Products: Matrice series, Phantom 4 Series, Mavic Pro, Inspire 2.
 * Supported Operating Systems: Mac OS X 10, Windows 7, Windows 8, and Windows 8.1

 > **Note:** Windows 10 is not officially supported, but generally does work.